saramcel/School_District_Analysis/README.md

   ![New results 2](/Resources/N2.png)

-  - The removal of the Thompson High School 9th graders resulted in ___ scores for the Thompson High School.
-This is curious, because these scores vastly improved, and one would expect the scores to have lowered after cheating students had been removed.
+  - The removal of the Thomas High School 9th graders resulted in slightly lower scores for Thomas High School averages and percent passing math, but curiously the percent passing reading increased very slightly.
+This is interesting, because one would expect the scores to have all decreased after cheating students had been removed.

-  ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+  ### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

   - Original Analysis: